Brokopondo District

-Brokopondo is a district of Suriname.
+Brokopondo (Bokopondo or Bookopondo) is a district of Suriname.
 Its capital city is Brokopondo; other towns include Brownsweg and Kwakoegron.

 The district has a population of 15,909, and an area of 7,364 square kilometres.

 History

 The Brokopondo district was established in 1959 out of the former Suriname District.
 The establishment of the district was related to the 1958 Brokopondo Agreement between the Government of Suriname and Alcoa for the creation of the Brokopondo Reservoir.
 The Brokopondo Reservoir is a large reservoir near Afobaka which was built between 1961 and 1964, and produces hydroelectric power that provides approximately half of the domestic electrical need.

 The plan was very controversial, and involved transmigrating many villages that were located in the area and flooded after the construction of the Afobaka Dam.
 The transmigration concerned 5,000 people who were almost exclusively Maroons.
 In 1960, the Avobakaweg was constructed to link the reservoir with Paramaribo and the rest of the country.
 In 1983, the Districts were redrawn, and most of the tribal interior of Suriname was moved into the Sipaliwini District.

 The Brokopondo Development Plan has designated the town of Brokopondo and Brownsweg as the two major centres in the region with a focus on tourism.
 Both towns lack a proper city centre, and will be redevelopment in the early 21st century.